 You will find more information regarding the experimental procedure in the "Experiment Description" leaflet for this lab.
 The procedure starts on page 4 of this document.
 When you arrive at step 8, you should not presume that you know the number of lines/cm of your diffraction grating.
-Instead you should plot the wavelength as a function of angle $(\sin \theta)$, and fit the data to determine d the diffraction grating spacing (see Eq.
+Instead you should plot the wavelength as a function of angle $(\sin \theta)$ for a known gas (e.g., He), and fit the data to determine d the diffraction grating spacing (see Eq.
 3).
 Don't forget to do the error analysis to determine the uncertainty in d (i.e., δd).